alan-turing-institute/prompto/README.md

 prompto_run_experiment --help
 ```

-See the [examples](examples) folder for examples of how to use the library with different APIs/models.
+See the [examples](./examples/README.md) for examples of how to use the library with different APIs/models.
 Each example contains an experiment file which contains prompts for the model(s) and a walkthrough on how to run the experiment.

 ### OpenAI example